 2.”But he makes eye contact.
 He can’t be autistic.”

 They’d better have a read of our blog on busting the myths concerning autistic people and eye contact!
 Autistic people CAN make eye contact, however on occasions, the autistic person may just be TOLERATING the eye contact.
 They may need to avert their eyes to aid processing, as well.

 3.”So what caused the autism?”

-Goodness only knows!
 That’s a whole different conversation.
 Autism is a complex condition, and current thinking is that it may occur as a result of genetic predisposition (a natural tendency), as well as (external) environmental issues, and (so-far) unknown factors.
-But, in the opinion of this author, you can rest-assured that autism is not caused by vaccines.
+But, in the opinion of this author, the UK’s National Health Service, and all reputable autism charities and organisations, autism is not caused by vaccines.
 (Twenty epidemiologic studies have shown that neither thimerosal nor MMR vaccine causes autism.)
 What’s more important is how to support the autistic person through their journey of life.

 4.”What’s his special skill?”